wu-hongjun/macOS-Thinkpad-X1-Extreme/README.md

 * [Apple won't work with NVIDIA to release graphics card driver for 10.14](https://www.macrumors.com/2018/11/01/nvidia-comment-on-macos-mojave-drivers/).
 Currently, there is nothing we can do.
 * Recently, people on TonyMacX86 are having **issue with PM981**.
 PM981 is troublesome for Hackintosh and I am not using it for install.
 I'm using a Toshiba XG3.
 However, you can check out [zysuper's repo readme.MD](https://github.com/zysuper/Thinkpad-X1-extreme-EFI/blob/master/readme.md) on ACPI files to make PM981 working.
 * People are experiencing weird **touchpad issues** when boot windows from clover.
 So far not much can be done, so I recommend you to just set auto boot time in clover be 2sec or -1sec, and just use F12 to switch OS.
-* For video editors who use FinalCutPro and Davenci be aware that updating to 10.14.3 might cause [**OpenGL issue**](https://www.tonymacx86.com/threads/macos-10-14-0-thinkpad-x1-extreme-hackintosh.263916/post-1900369) that makes rendering take forever.
-(Credit [cthetoy](https://www.tonymacx86.com/members/cthetoy.152906/))
+* For video editors who use FinalCutPro and Davenci be aware that updating to 10.14.3 might cause [**OpenGL issue**](https://www.tonymacx86.com/threads/macos-10-14-0-thinkpad-x1-extreme-hackintosh.263916/post-1900369) that makes rendering take forever. (cr. [cthetoy](https://www.tonymacx86.com/members/cthetoy.152906/)).

 ## Pinned Discussions
 * [Main Post on TonyMacX86](https://www.tonymacx86.com/threads/macos-10-14-0-thinkpad-x1-extreme-hackintosh.263916/)